albertogg/albertogg.github.com/_drafts/writing-a-dsl-in-ruby.md

 ```

 That's all, keep in mind that this code can be improved performance wise and
-it's just a way to make a DSL in Ruby.
+it's just a way to make a DSL in Ruby, I also hope this is useful and simple

-Thanks for reading!
+enough to understand.

+Thanks for reading and thanks to *Diorman Colmenares* for the help!